23W-GBAC/Fisayo2024/README.md

-# Achieving Sound Health & Reducing The Risk Of Diabetes Through Good Nutrition
+# Achieving Sound Health & Reducing The Risk Of Diabetes Through Good Nutrition.
 In today's fast-paced world, achieving optimal health and avoiding conditions like diabetes requires a balanced approach to nutrition.
 With busy schedules and constant demands, it can be challenging to prioritize healthy eating habits.
 However, making small changes to your diet and lifestyle can have a significant impact on your overall health.

 By focusing on whole, nutrient-dense foods and controlling portion sizes, you can maintain stable blood sugar levels and reduce the risk of diabetes.
 It's also important to stay hydrated, be physically active, and manage stress levels to support your overall well-being.